 To give a brief background:

 An incredible project that is tribute equally to your vision, planning and astonishing hard work.
 Although only you will really know the blood, sweat and tears involved, it is obvious to any outsider that this was a mammoth task requiring ingenuity and dogged determination.
-You used 50 number 2.6m x 300mm x 125mm used Australian Jarrah Railway Sleepers, and 5 number 1.3m x 300mm x 125mm.
-Total weight over 3 Tons !
+You used 50 number 2.6m x 300mm x 125mm used Jarrah & Tropical Railway Sleepers, and 5 number 1.3m x 300mm x 125mm.
+Total weight over 3 Tons!
 Each one had to be cut, transported and cemented in by hand, albeit with a sack trolley.